lauraustin/lauraustin.github.io/README.md

 *This document will be split into sections for each project.
 A brief description of the project will be given, as well as any major citations for tutorials that were edited or used in the project.*

+# How to Write an Essay
+**Created by Lauren Alcindor
+**Project completed as part of Mark Sample's course Creative Coding in University of Pennsylvania's 2025 Dream Lab

+This project is meant to serve as a helper for high school students learning basic essay formats.
+It offers tips on essay structure and users complete an entire essay outline by the end.
+Please note that it doesn't have a real saving mechanism (yet)!
+That means if you leave the page, your writing will be lost.

 # e-waste
 **Website by Lauren Alcindor**